Arawhata River

 The Arawhata River (often spelt with the Ngāi Tahu Māori dialect spelling Arawata River) is in the West Coast region of the South Island of New Zealand.

 The river has its headwaters in the Mount Aspiring National Park.
-It drains the western side of the Southern Alps and heads in a northerly direction for 60 km, flowing into Jackson Bay.
+It drains the western side of the Southern Alps / Kā Tiritiri o te Moana and heads in a northerly direction for 60 km, flowing into Jackson Bay / Okahu.
 A small lake, Lake Ellery, drains into the river near its mouth, via a short tributary, the Jackson River.

 Access is possible up the river by jetboat.
 Access to the glaciers, forests and flats of the upper reaches of the valley is restricted by Ten Hour Gorge.
 Glacial silt in the river imparts an opaque green to greyish coloration to the water.
 The lower valley is grazed by cattle by the local farmers under a grazing licence.
 The majority of the land in the area is publicly owned and administered by the Department of Conservation.

 Owing to the high rainfall on the western side of the Southern Alps, the river level can rapidly rise.